maschad/spragga/README.md

 ## Overview

 SprayList is a concurrent data structure designed to address the scalability bottleneck in traditional priority queues.
-Based on the paper ["The SprayList: A Scalable Relaxed Priority Queue"](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/SprayList_full.pdf) by Alistarh et al., it provides high-performance concurrent access at the cost of relaxed ordering guarantees.
+Based on the paper ["The SprayList: A Scalable Relaxed Priority Queue"](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/SprayList_full.pdf) by Alistarh, Kopinsky and Li, it provides high-performance concurrent access at the cost of relaxed ordering guarantees.

 ### Key Features